We are testing a new site

 If you require general planning advice, you can contact the planning team online.

-Requests for formal pre-application advice should be made on the prescribed enquiry form only, with the supporting information and submitted by email to email@example.com or in writing to the Planning Manager.
-The enquiry form can be found in the downloadable section, below.
+Requests for formal pre-application advice should be made on the prescribed enquiry form only, with the supporting information and submitted by email to email@example.com or in writing to the Planning Manager, Blackburn with Darwen Borough Council, King William Street, Town Hall, Blackburn, BB1 7DY.

-For all major development schemes, the Council encourage developers to contact the Growth Team, at firstname.lastname@example.org in the first instance.
+For all major development schemes, the Council encourage developers to contact the Growth Team, by emailing firstname.lastname@example.org in the first instance.
 This will help understand the proposed development, the processes involved and an explanation of the services that are provided.

 These meetings are in advance of any formal pre-application enquiry meeting.
 Whilst the outcome of a planning application cannot be guaranteed until it has gone through the formal decision-making process, an application is more likely to receive a positive outcome if it is well prepared and supported by relevant development plan policies.
 In addition, obtaining pre-application advice will ensure a speedier decision, time and cost savings, and higher quality developments.